Pritu2022/Task-Planner-Application/README.md

 # Task-Planner-App
-A springboot projet for managing the task and plan.
+A rest-spi projet for managing the task and plan.

 ## Feature
 A person would be able to create a Sprint, add a task to Sprint, change assignee or